Implementation

 Add Payment Pass View Controller

-PKAddPaymentPassViewController have to be initialized using data retrieved in initializeOemTokenization:completionHandler: handler and a delegate that implements PKAddPaymentPassViewControllerDelegate protocol.
+Initialize PKAddPaymentPassViewController using data from the initializeOemTokenization:completionHandler: handler and a delegate that implements the PKAddPaymentPassViewControllerDelegate protocol.

 let addPaymentPassRequestConfiguration = self.tokenizationResponseData?.addPaymentPassRequestConfiguration